English Dutch French German Italian Portuguese Russian Spanish

 We note in closing that a small but growing number of states, including California, Illinois, Massachusetts, New Jersey, and Pennsylvania now require varying degrees of disability history content.
 We eagerly anticipate the results of colleagues’ survey of New Jersey teachers.
 Please contact me to share news about your state: rcairn@collaborative.org.
 Watch this space and sign up for the Emerging America History eNews for updates.
 (See below.)

 Link to the 2022 survey summary.
-We will repeat the Emerging America survey in April, 2024.
+We repeated the Emerging America survey in April, 2024 and reported survey results in December, 2024.

 Illustration: Paying United States pensioners at the Pension Office in the New York Custom-House.
 Sketch by A.R.
 Waud.
 (1866). https://www.loc.gov/item/00652763/.
 Library of Congress.